jackzellweger/n-body-solver/README.md

 `G = 6.67 10^-11;`

-The mass of the sun in kilograms:
+The mass of the Sun in kilograms:

 `ms = 1.988435 10^30;`

-The mass of the earth in kilograms:
+The mass of the Earth in kilograms:

 `me = 5.97219*10^24;`